TheComfyChair/redux-scc/readme.md

 		example: [Function: combination]
 	},
 	actions: {
-		example: {
 		update: [Function: update] ,
 		reset: [Function: reset],
 		replace: [Function: replace],
-		}
 	},
-	selectors: {
-		example: [Function]
+	selectors: [Function]
 }
-}

 ```

-> Note that this particular structure, where only one single reducer is being created in a chunk, is subject to change.
-The resulting object should avoid the unnecessary nesting in the selectors and actions (for object assign/spread reasons, the reducers object is necessary) in the future.
+As we are not creating a nested reducer structure, the actions and selectors returned are not nested either - simply referring to the created reducer directly.

 ##### Combining reducers
-A more common pattern you may have come across is the idea of combining reducers to more easily manage a certain part of the store.
-As the individual reducers are independent, it is convenient to be able to update, say, some state of the current screen without any potential impact on the list of users you've grabbed from a server.
-Redux-scc is designed to handle this, and also any level of arbitrary nesting you'd like!
+A more common pattern you may have come across is the idea of combining reducers to more easily manage a certain chunk of the store.
+It allows you to operate on certain data structures without worrying about the impact on other parts of the store.
+Redux-scc is designed to handle this, up to any level of arbitrary nesting you'd like!

 ```
 const exampleStoreChunk2 = buildStoreChunk('example2', {
 	screen: Types.reducer(Types.string()),
 	users: Types.reducer(Types.arrayOf(Types.string())),
 });
 ```

 This produces the following object: